ebarcott/ebarcott.github.io/_posts/2020-06-24-hello-world.md

 ---
 layout: post
-title:  "What is even happening"
+title:  Sasquatch Sighting at 7-11
 date:   2020-06-24 11:37:15 -0700
 categories: jekyll update
 ---

-# Hi what is this

-I'm not even.
+I'm pretty sure it was a sasquatch and not just a guy with a big beard, but sometimes it's hard to say.